For showtimes, click here.

 Of course, a cartoon is nothing without his voice, and Mel Blanc, the man of thousand voices, gave the furry favorite his distinct Brooklyn-esque sound.

 “They showed me a picture of this little rabbit, and he’s gonna say, ‘Hey, what’s cooking?’” remembered Blanc.
-He suggested the line “Eh, what’s up, doc?” instead, which was becoming popularized at that time.
+He suggested the line “Eh, what’s up, doc?” instead, which was becoming popular at that time.
 Little did he know that that line would become Bugs' catchphrase.

 According to Blanc, he also suggested that he be named after the first animator to draw him: Ben “Bugs” Hardaway.